Cost to Build in North Carolina

 1st Floor 2130 sq. ft / 2nd Floor 1006 sq. ft.
 Total sq. ft.
 3136

-So Ryan, Using your own house plan, run it through the same process I did with this house plan and just deduct the labor cost from the categories you plan on doing yourself.
+So Ryan, using your house plan, run it through the same process that I did with this house plan and just deduct the labor cost from the categories you plan on doing the labor yourself.

 This will give you an approximate idea as to how much your labor will be worth.
-Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.
+Until you actually start getting bids and entering them into your own spreadsheet, it will remain approximate.
+I have FREE spreadsheets at Free Cost Estimating Spreadsheet.

 Everyone should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending on actual bids for labor and material, design, and the quality of construction.